wavestone-cdt/hadoop-attack-library/README.md

 Disclaimer
 ----------
 Resources provided here are the result of security research and should not be used for illegal purposes.
-CERT-W cannot be held responsible for any misuse or damage from any material provided here.
+Wavestone and CERT-W cannot be held responsible for any misuse or damage from any material provided here.

 Contact
 -------